Nearly Minimax Discrete Distribution Estimation in Kullback-Leibler Divergence with High Probability: Lower Bounds

-In this section we consider lower bounds.
-We first provide an estimator-dependent lower bound by direct calculations.
-Then we establish the minimax lower bound from Theorem~\ref{th:introLB1} by breaking it up into two parts: first we prove a lower bound of order $\log(K)\log(1/\delta)/n$ by building on the intuition developed in the direct calculations.
-Because standard techniques based on a reduction to hypothesis testing are not precise enough to capture the $\log(K)$ factor, this requires a novel reduction to what we call a \emph{weak testing} problem.
-For the second part, we prove a lower bound of order $K/n$, for which standard techniques based on Fano's inequality suffice after restricting the model to a ball around the uniform distribution.
+where $C > 0$ is an absolute constant. \end{restatable} In Section~\ref{sec:LBinstance} we first provide an estimator-dependent lower bound by direct calculations.
+Then we establish the minimax lower bound from Theorem~\ref{th:introLB1} by breaking it up into two parts: in Section~\ref{sec:minimaxLowerBound1} we first prove a lower bound of order $\log(K)\log(1/\delta)/n$ by building on the intuition developed in the direct calculations.
+Because standard techniques based on a reduction to hypothesis testing are not precise enough to capture the $\log(K)$ factor, this requires a novel reduction to what we call a \emph{weak testing} problem (Section~\ref{sec:standardreductioninsufficient}).
+For the second part of the proof of Theorem~\ref{th:introLB1}, we provide a lower bound of order $K/n$ in Section~\ref{sec:minmaxlowerboundII}, for which standard techniques based on Fano's inequality suffice after restricting the model to a ball around the uniform distribution.
+The missing proofs in this section can be found in Appendix~\ref{app:lowerbounds}.